 GiveCampus is the platform that allows PLU to offer a secure way to make a gift to the university online.
 Our partnership is PCI compliant and 100% of your gift is received by PLU.

 Records & Personal Information

 How do I change/update my records?

-A. If any of your personal information has changed, you can simply fill out this biographical information update form and submit it to our advancement operations team who will ensure that your information is updated in our system and for all further PLU communication.
+If any of your personal information has changed, you can simply fill out this update my info form and we’ll make sure your information is up to date!

 How does PLU protect my personal information?
 Do they sell or rent it to any third parties?

 Personal records and information of PLU constituents are completely confidential and used only for communication from the university.
 This information is never sold, rented or given to any third parties for use.

 How can I opt-in to emails, phone calls and texts?

 If you’d like to opt-in to receive emails, phone calls or texts from PLU, simply send an email to our team saying you’d like to opt-in and provide your email or phone number.
 By providing your phone number in a texting opt-in, you agree to receive text messages from PLU.
 Message and data rates may apply and message frequency can vary.